Adaptavant/AW-Code-Standards/sonarqube/README.md

    - Gradle versions 3+
    - At least the minimal version of Java supported by your SonarQube server is in use

-## Rules

 ## Configure the Scanner
 Installation is automatic, but certain global properties should still be configured.
 A good place to configure global properties is `~/.gradle/gradle.properties` .

 ```
     # gradle.properties